stepuntik/shop-clothing/README.md

 ![Shop Clothing](https://imgpile.com/images/G1Ho8X.png)

-Shop Clothing is your one-stop fashion destination, offering a delightful shopping experience with a seamless blend of style and technology.
-Dive into this open-source project to explore a feature-rich e-commerce application, carefully designed to cater to all your fashion needs.
+Shop Clothing is a sample open-source e-commerce project offering a pleasant shopping experience, featuring a catalog of various kinds of clothes, a cart, and a checkout page with the Stripe payment system.
+It offers a beautiful responsive design, various methods of authorization (including Google Sign-in), and a local storage feature to keep the items in your cart even if you leave the page.

 **Key Highlights:**